AntoinePassemiers/Neuhon/README.md

-# krazy-noises
+# Neuhon

-A Clojure library designed to ... well, that part is up to you.
+A Clojure software for key signature detection in musical audio files

 ## Usage